Chronic kidney disease: United Kingdom

 It was said to be costing the National Health Service about £1.5 billion a year in 2020.

 Kidney Care UK and The UK National Kidney Federation represent people with chronic kidney disease.
 The Renal Association represents Kidney physicians and works closely with the National Service Framework for kidney disease.

-Australia

-Kidney Health Australia serves that country.

 Other animals

 Dogs

 The incidence rate of CKD in dogs was 15.8 cases per 10,000 dog years at risk.
 The mortality rate of CKD was 9.7 deaths per 10,000 dog years at risk.
 (Rates developed from a population of 600,000 insured Swedish dogs; one dog year at risk is one dog at risk for one year).
 The breeds with the highest rates were the Bernese mountain dog, miniature schnauzer, and boxer.
 The Swedish elkhound, Siberian husky, and Finnish spitz were the breeds with the lowest rates.

 Cats

 Cats with chronic kidney disease may have a buildup of waste products usually removed by the kidneys.
 They may appear lethargic, unkempt, and lose weight, and may have hypertension.
 The disease can prevent the appropriate concentration of urine, causing cats to urinate in greater volumes and drink more water to compensate.
 Loss of important proteins and vitamins through urine may cause abnormal metabolism and loss of appetite.
 The buildup of acids within the blood can result in acidosis, which can lead to anemia (which can sometimes be indicated by pink or whitish gums, but by no means does the presence of normal colored gums guarantee that anemia is not present or developing), and lethargy.